lwjohnst86/tagDiabetes/doc/manuscript.md

 reflects whole-body insulin sensitivity [@AbdulGhani2007].
 Beta-cell function was assessed using the Insulinogenic Index [@Wareham1995] over HOMA-IR [@Matthews1985] (IGI/IR) and the Insulin Secretion-Sensitivity Index-2 (ISSI-2) [@Retnakaran2009].
 IGI/IR
-is a measure of the first phase of insulin secretion while ISSI-2 is analogous to the disposition index (but is calculated using OGTT values).
+is a measure of the early phase of insulin secretion while ISSI-2 is analogous to the disposition index (but is calculated using OGTT values).
 Each index has been validated against gold standard measures [@Matthews1985; @Hermans1999a; @Matsuda1999; @Retnakaran2009].
-Specific formulas for each OGTT-derived measure can be found in the Supplementary Material.
+Specific formulas for each OGTT-derived measure can be found in the Supplemental Material {{insert formula}}.

 The primary outcome variables for this analysis were HOMA2-%S, ISI, IGI/IR, and ISSI-2, which were log-transformed for the statistical modeling.
 The primary